raspberrypilearning/pixel-art/en/step_7.md

 ## Add a colour palette

 Did you find it annoying that you couldn't change a pixel's colour back to white if you made a mistake?
-Let's fix that by creating a colour palette so that you can click on a colour to change the pen.
+Let's fix that by creating a colour palette so that you can choose between pen colours with a click.

 + Add this code at the bottom of your `style.css` file to create a pen style:

 ![screenshot](images/pixel-art-pen.png)

 + Now create a palette with black and white pen colours using the pen style you just created.
-Add the following code to your `index.html` below the `<body>`tag:
+Add the following code to your `index.html` below the `<body>` tag:

 ![screenshot](images/pixel-art-palette.png)